Welcome to the Department of Engineering Technology! A degree in Engineering Technology, a career in engineering.

 The decade of the 1980’s marked the start of new B.S. and M.S. degrees in Industrial Technology Education and a new B.S. in Industrial Technology degree with concentrations in Construction, in Electronics, in Industrial Graphics, in Manufacturing, and in Nuclear Technology.

 Since the early 1990’s, the Department of Engineering Technology (ETEC) at the University of North Texas continues to prepare productive citizens, leaders, and technology innovators in a global society.

-Our ETAC/ABET accredited undergraduate programs lead to BSET degrees in Construction, Electrical, Mechanical, and Nuclear ET while building strong ties with regional industry, government agencies, alumni, and the community at large.
+Our ETAC/ABET accredited undergraduate programs lead to BSET degrees in Construction, Electrical and Mechanical ET while building strong ties with regional industry, government agencies, alumni, and the community at large.

 Our graduate program's MSES degree offers concentrations in Construction Management, Engineering Management, Electrical Systems, and Mechanical Systems.
 We also offer a MSES/MBA track in collaboration with the College of Business.

 Consistent with UNT’s first bold goal, the faculty strives to achieve the highest quality in the design and delivery of our undergraduate and graduate programs.